The History + Meaning of the Lotus Flower

 There are several varieties of lotus flowers, and each color has a different meaning:

-- White Lotus Flower Meaning: In feng shui, the white lotus is associated with purity and transcendence, as it has the ability to cut through obstacles and untangle negative energy.
+- White Lotus Flower Meaning: The white flower signifies beauty, grace, purity, and wealth among others.
+In feng shui, the white lotus is associated with purity and transcendence, as it has the ability to "cut through" obstacles and untangle negative energy.

 - Red Lotus Meaning: The red lotus in Buddhism represents the fire energy of one of the five main Buddha families known as the Padma.
 This energy is all about passion and inspiration.